swegroup7b/CEN3031-GitWorkflow/README.md

 2. Add all group mates to the organization
 3. Fork the current repo and add this to your organization so that all members use this as a starter template
 4. Currently this repo has a master (trunk) branch.
 Create the branches required for usual workflow - Test, Development, Feature 1 (Subtract), Feature 2 (Multiply) and Feature 3 (Divide).

-..* Hint: Use these commands
+Hint: Use + icon on github or Use these commands in command line

 ```
 git branch test
 git checkout test